siegeon/magic.lambda.crypto/README.md

 ```

 If somebody tampers with the content between the signing process and the verify process, an exception will
-be thrown, during the verify stage.
+be thrown during the verify stage.
 Something you can verify yourself by uncommenting the above **[set-value]**
 invocation.

 ## Quality gates